flaf/debian-pkg-wims/README.md

 ```

 **Warning:** because there is no `ServerName` instruction,
-the file `wins.conf` should be the only enabled vhost in
+the file `wims.conf` should be the only enabled vhost in
 your Apache2 configuration.

 Then, for the configuration to take effect: